transdigiware/blockchain/certificates.md

     ```
     {:codeblock}

 3. Download the TLS certs from {{site.data.keyword.cloud_notm}} depending on the service plan, location, and cluster that you use.
-You can find your service plan based on the URL of your certificate authority.
+You can find your service plan based on the URL of your Certificate Authority.
   - [TLS Cert for Enterprise Plan](https://public-certs.us-south.ibm-blockchain-5-prod.cloud.ibm.com/3.secure.blockchain.ibm.com.rootcert){: external}

   Save the contents to a folder, for example ``$HOME/tls``.
 This step allows the data flowing to be encrypted on the wire.